CiscoSE/LTRPRG-1100/guide/LTRDEV-1100-02b-Python-Ex2.md

     ```

     Now that the environment has been activated, notice that the prompt is now prepended with the virtual
-    environment project name.
-This means that any packages that you install or remove in this terminal window will
+    environment project name in parentheses, `(pythonenv)` in the case of this lab.
+This means that any
+    Python packages that you install or remove in this terminal session will be specific to this project unless you
-    be specific to this project unless you deactivate the virtual environment or close the terminal window session.
+    deactivate the virtual environment or exit the Git Bash terminal.

-4. To deactivate the Python virtual environment, simply use the `deactivate` command (do not use the `source` command)
+5. To deactivate the Python virtual environment, simply use the `deactivate` command (do not use the `source` command)
 regardless of the platform you are running, for example:

     ```
     (pythonenv) $ deactivate
     $
     ```

+    Congratulations, you now have a working Python virtual environment.
+We will continue to work within this virtual
+    environment for the rest of the lab when working with Python.

 ---